We will take action on accounts that use X's services to share false or misleading information that could bring harm to crisis-affected populations.

 - advance a claim of fact, expressed in definitive terms;

 - be demonstrably false or misleading, based on widely available, authoritative sources; and

 - be likely to impact public safety or cause serious harm.

-In the context of international armed conflict, we will take action on Tweets that contain:
+In the context of international armed conflict, we will take action on Posts that contain:

 - False coverage or event reporting, or information that mischaracterizes conditions on the ground as a conflict evolves.

 - False allegations regarding use of force, incursions on territorial sovereignty, or around the use of weapons.

 - Demonstrably false or misleading allegations of war crimes or mass atrocities against specific populations or groups;

 - False information regarding international community response, sanctions, defensive actions, and/or humanitarian operations.